-Exciting news for people over 40 years young!
-The FDA has approved Monovision LASIK.
-This is an excellent option for people who wish to minimize their need to wear glasses for both reading and distance.
+Monovision laser vision correction is an excellent option for people over 40 years of age.
+Monovision LASIK is FDA approved for people who wish to minimize their need to wear glasses for both reading and distance.

 If you read the medical literature, at about forty years of age, plus or minus two years, all of us begin to lose our ability to focus at near.
-The accurate term for this is presbyopia; it is a normal part of the maturation process.
-Tasks which we used to take for granted and used to be easy, such as reading a menu or our watch, become both challenging and frustrating.
+The medical term for this is presbyopia; it is a normal part of the maturation process.
+Tasks which we used to take for granted, and which used to be easy, such as reading a menu, or our watch become both challenging and frustrating.

 What is monovision?

 Monovision is a technique in which your dominant eye (the eye you would view through while taking a picture with a camera) is put in focus for distance and your non-dominant eye is put in focus for near (or reading) vision.
-People have been enjoying this for the last thirty to forty years using contact lenses.
-Dr. Muller has been providing Monovision Laser Vision Correction for her patients for over two decades (as an “off-label’ use of the laser).
+People have been enjoying this for over forty years using contact lenses.
+Dr. Muller has been providing Monovision Laser Vision Correction for her patients for three decades (first as an “off-label’ use of the excimer laser, and more recently as an FDA approved procedure).
 These patients are amongst her happiest patients.

 Every treatment in Dr. Muller’s office is completely customized to each individual’s needs and desires.
-Each person must have a contact lens trial in which they wear the contact lenses which mimic the intended treatment’s correction.
-Don’t worry if you have no experience with contact lenses, Dr. Muller has a great, easy approach to the contact lens trial.
-While partaking in a contact lens trial, each person has the opportunity to “try out” his or her laser treatment before it’s actually performed.
-Once an individual feels certain that they love the intended correction, it can be lasered onto his or her eyes thereby freeing that person from glasses to the greatest extent possible.
-This type of contact lens trial helps insure that each person will get the visual result they desire and also helps identify any person who doesn’t feel comfortable with monovision.
+Each person undergoes a contact lens trial in which he or she wears the contact lenses which mimic the intended laser treatment.
+Don’t worry if you have no experience with contact lenses, Dr. Muller has a great, simple approach to this.
+By partaking in this contact lens trial, each person has the opportunity to “try out”, or experience his or her laser treatment before it’s actually performed.
+Once an individual feels they love the contact lens prescription he/she is wearing, then that correction can be lasered onto his or her eyes thereby freeing that person from glasses and contact lenses to the greatest extent possible.
+This type of contact lens trial helps ensure that each person will get the visual result they desire and also helps identify any person who doesn’t feel comfortable with monovision.

 Approximately 94% of people adapt readily to monovision after a brief acclamation period.
 The technical term for this is neural adaptation.
 Simply stated, this means that the brain readily adapts to the eyes being in focus for two different distances; the individual enjoys being able to see well in the distance, while also being able to readily read something at near.
-This is truly one of the ways in which technology is helping to enhance the quality of people’s lives by recapturing their sense of youth, freedom and vitality.
+This is one of the ways in which excimer laser technology is helping to enhance the quality of people’s lives by recapturing their sense of youth, freedom, vitality, and functionality.

 Is monovision for you?
 Call today to schedule a consultation with Dr. Muller to find out.